igoham/CISSP/8 - Secure-Software-development.md

     - All updates to the database are consistent with the rules of the database
 - Durability
     - Completed transactions will not be lost
+- Cardinality
+    - is the number of rows in a table.
+- Degree
+    - is the number of columns in a table

 **What is an object oriented database?**

 An object-oriented database (OODBMS) or object database management system (ODBMS) is a database that is based on object-oriented programming (OOP).
 The data is represented and stored in the form of objects.
 OODBMS are also called object databases or object-oriented database management systems.